You are here

 Employees' Attitudes Towards Depression

-Often times a depressed employee will not seek treatment because they fear the affect it will have on their job and they are concerned about confidentiality.
+Often times a depressed employee will not seek treatment because they fear the effect it will have on their job and they are concerned about confidentiality.

 Many employees are also unaware they have depression or they fear their insurance is inadequate to cover costs.